BenRoe/MMM-SystemStats/README.md

 Configure the module in your `config.js` file.

+## Update the module

+Navigate into the `MMM-SystemStats` folder with `cd ~/MagicMirror/modules/MMM-SystemStats` and get the latest code from Github with `git pull`.

+If you haven't changed the modules, this should work without any problems.
+Type `git status` to see your changes, if there are any, you can reset them with `git reset --hard`.
+After that, git pull should be possible.

 ## Using the module

 To use this module, add it to the modules array in the `config/config.js` file: